Accor plans to add more than 1,200 hotels

 The French-listed group aims to grow its EBITDA by 9-12% annually from 2023 through 2027.

-Accor said it plans to return 3.3 billion euros to shareholders in that period via dividends and share buybacks.
+Accor said it plans to return around 3 billion euros to shareholders in that period via dividends and share buybacks.

 ($1 = 0.9153 euros)